jackrugile/start-making-games/notes.md

 - Whether modifying a classic or building a brand new game, put your own twist or flavor into it

 ### Start small, build working prototypes that demonstrate the core game mechanic.
 See if it's fun before committing to the long haul.

+### In the end, tools don't matter

+- any medium is fine, just do it. dom, canvas, gamemaker, unity, board game, etc.

 ### Resources